mcowger/DebugConfigs/README.md

 - `debugConfigs.exportTree`: Export tree as JSON
 - `debugConfigs.importTree`: Import tree from JSON
 - `debugConfigs.generateCommands`: Generate input commands JSON from tree structure
+- `debugConfigs.addToLaunchConfig`: Add input commands directly to existing launch.json or tasks.json files

+## Technical Details

+This extension uses Microsoft's official `jsonc-parser` package (the same parser VS Code uses internally) to ensure:
+- **Perfect comment preservation** - No existing comments are lost during modifications
+- **Reliable parsing** - Handles all JSONC format variations correctly
+- **Precise edits** - Only modifies exactly what needs to change
+- **Consistent formatting** - Maintains your preferred code style

 ## Installation

+1. Install the extension from the VS Code marketplace
 2. The Debug Configs view will appear in the Debug panel
 3. Start building your configuration tree and using variable substitution